fonyango/MayOfCode/README.md

 **Resource:**  [Data Strutures and Algorithms in Python](https://www.wiley.com/en-us/Data+Structures+and+Algorithms+in+Python-p-9781118290279)
 ___

+#### Day 13: Friday, 14th May 2021

+I was able to dive in an exercise about list manipulations.
+In this exercise I was able to:

+- create lists
+- add (append) an element to a list
+- add multiple elements to a lists (extend)
+- sort a list
+- reverse a list

+Quite exciting to refresh my memory on list manipulations.
+___

 #### Day 12: Thursday, 13th May 2021

 On this day I was extremely tired and unable to do anything on this challenge.
 May be a good time to rest, but the challenge continues.